dnolan1993/rock-paper-scissors-game/README.md

       <a href="https://dnolan1993.github.io/rock-paper-scissors-game/">Load Game page</a> in web browser.
      </li>
      <li>
-      Ensure that the welcome message is display on load of webpage.
+      Ensure that the welcome message is displayed on load of the webpage.
      </li>
      <li>
-      Use devtools to adjust screen sizes up and down to verify that the welcome message and its positioning are responsive.
+      Use DevTools to adjust screen sizes up and down to verify that the welcome message and its positioning are responsive.
      </li>
     </ul>
   </li>